 How to Utilize Institutional Data

 Thoughtful interpretation and synthesis of institutional data can often help degree programs identify strengths and weaknesses.
 Mason’s Office of Institutional Research and Assessment administers a number of different surveys throughout the year.
 Likewise, the Office of Institutional Research and Reporting collects data on enrollments, retention, degrees awarded, and other institutional metrics.

-While reviewing the data that are collected by OIRA, degree programs may want to use the following questions to stimulate discussion:
+While reviewing the data that are collected by OIRE, degree programs may want to use the following questions to stimulate discussion: